Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/describing-components.md

 definitions are not harnesses, modifying their values after registering them will not update the component they are describing.
-It also means you can't use asynchronous code in the setup function of `defineComponentDefinition` or save a helper to a local variable to modify the definition after the face.
+It also means you can't use asynchronous code in the setup function of `defineComponentDefinition` or save a helper to a local variable to modify the definition after the fact.

 Updating a component is done through the harness once it is registered, we will cover this on the next page.

 ## Using Typescript

-When using the `setup` style you don't have anything to do as it will automatically infer props, events and slots from the component's type if you have configured your environment correctly, see [Using Vue With TypeScript](https://vuejs.org/guide/typescript/overview.html#using-vue-with-typescript) for explanations on how to do so.
+When using the setup style you don't have anything to do as it will automatically infer props, events and slots from the component's type if you have configured your environment correctly, see [Using Vue With TypeScript](https://vuejs.org/guide/typescript/overview.html#using-vue-with-typescript) for explanations on how to do so.

-For the `option` style you can use the `satisfies` keywords like so :
+For the option style you can use the `satisfies` keywords like so :

 ```ts
 import type { ComponentDefinition } from '@xoram/plugin-panoramique';